 Way too much info about Steve Greenberg

-He has had reprints in The New York Times, The Washington Post and Washington Post Weekly, Los Angeles Times, Chicago Tribune, Milwaukee Journal, St. Petersburg Times, Tokyo's Asahi Shimbun, Time, U.S. News, The New Republic, Sierra, The Quill and many other publications, plus reprints in over sixty books.
-He has been featured in Cartoonist PROfiles, The Funny Times, Comic Relief, Hogan's Alley (where he is a contributing columnist) and other cartooning publications.
-His originals have been exhibited in cities across the U.S., Canada and even overseas, and are in several archives and museums including San Francisco's Cartoon Art Museum, Ohio State University, the Nnational Cartoon Museum, the Charles M. Schulz Museum and the Newseum near Washington D.C.
-As a freelance artist, he drew the opening titles for a 1985 summer television series on ABC, "Hail to the Chief," has written for Disney comic books, written and drawn for Mad magazine, and currently writes for a cartooning journal, Hogan's Alley.
+He has had reprints in The New York Times, The Washington Post, Los Angeles Times, USA Today, Chicago Tribune, Milwaukee Journal, St. Petersburg Times, Tokyo's Asahi Shimbun, Time, U.S. News, The New Republic, Sierra and many other publications, plus reprints in over 100 books or textbooks.
+He has been featured in The Daily Cartoonist, Comic Riffs, Cartoonist PROfiles, The Funny Times, Hogan's Alley (where he is a contributing writer) and other cartooning publications.
+His originals have been exhibited in cities across the U.S., Canada and overseas, and are in several archives and museums including San Francisco's Cartoon Art Museum, Ohio State University's Billy Ireland Cartoon Museum and Library, the Charles M. Schulz Museum and the Newseum.
+As a freelance artist, he drew the opening titles for a 1985 summer television series on ABC, "Hail to the Chief," has written for Disney comic books, and written and drawn for Mad magazine.

 Born in Los Angeles (Hollywood), he received a BFA in Art from California State University Long Beach, where his editorial cartoons ran in two campus newspapers and won first places in national and statewide competitions.
-While in school he cartooned for the nearby Palos Verdes Peninsula News, and contributed spot drawings to the Long Beach Press-Telegram after graduating.
-He is a member of the Association of American Editorial Cartoonists, the National Cartoonists Society, the Comic Art Professional Society of Los Angeles, and Cartoonists Northwest.
-He and his wife Roberta live near the Ventura-L.A.
-County border, and he can be reached at:
+He is a member of the Association of American Editorial Cartoonists and Cartoonists Northwest.
+He can be reached at steve (at) greenberg-art.com.

 HOME